hayesyboii/numbers/README.md

 # numbers
+DRAFT ONLY

 A script for scraping the previous numbers page at Powerball and provides a statistics table on the frequency of each number.
 Thought for 6s### Powerball Number Frequency Analyzer

-I'll create a web scraper that fetches Powerball results, analyzes the frequency of each number, and displays the statistics in a table.
+Created a web scraper that fetches Powerball results, analyzes the frequency of each number, and displays the statistics in a table.

 ```typescriptreact project="powerball-analyzer"
 ...